floatsinkfc/cheesegame/README.md

 - Multiple levels: The game features multiple levels with increasing difficulty.
 The player needs to collect a certain number of cheese pieces to advance to the next level.
 - Timer: The game includes a timer to track the player's progress.
 The elapsed time is displayed on the screen.

-This project serves as a demonstration of game development using Python and the Turtle graphics library.
-It can be used as a starting point for further enhancements and customization.

-Enjoy playing the Cheese Game!

 <img width="628" alt="image" src="https://github.com/floatsinkfc/cheesegame/assets/130110460/ac7cc565-0259-4527-8a7a-a06e6d1b4574">